The Global Peace Index uses 23 qualitative and quantitative indicators to measure the state of peace using three thematic domains:

 The economic costs of violence

-- The economic impact of violence on the global economy in 2016 was $14.3 trillion in purchasing power parity (PPP),
+- The economic impact of violence on the global economy in 2020 was around $14 trillion in purchasing power parity (PPP),

 NB – What’s above is just an overview – I strongly recommend you explore the data further at Vision of Humanity!